Introduction to Anderson t-motives: a survey

 Let $p$ be a prime.
 We tell that $A$ has a good reduction at $p$ if there exists a system of equations defining $A$ such that all coefficients of these equations belong to $\n Q$, are $p$-integer and after reduction of these coefficients modulo $p$, we get a system of equations defining an abelian variety over $\n F_p$ (this is only a rough definition; for an exact definition we should distinguish forms of $A$ over $\n Q$ and to prove that the reduction does not depend on a choice of a system of equations defining $A$).

 If $A$ has a good reduction at $p$ then the Frobenius automorphism Fr($p$) acts on $T_l(A)$ (for simplicity, we consider the case $p\ne l$).
-It is defined up to a conjugation, and its characteristic polynomial $P$ is uniquely defined ($U$ is an independent variable).
+It is defined up to a conjugation, and its characteristic polynomial $C_{A,p,l}[U]$ is uniquely defined ($U$ is an independent variable).